 Why is “Woman-Owned-Business” listed as an ethical criterion?

-Women-owned-businesses are included because women face increased barriers to entrepreneurship compared to men, so many people try to support female entrepreneurs to help level the playing field.
+Women-owned-businesses are included because women face increased barriers to entrepreneurship compared to men, so many people try to support women in entrepreneurship to help level the playing field.
 Businesses listed as “woman-owned” are at least 50% owned by someone who does not identify as a man.

 What is “fair trade”?

 While “Direct Trade” can also often be beneficial to producers from developing countries, we do not include it as an ethical criteria on our website because there are no means of certifying or proving that a “Direct Trade” business treats its producers in a fair way – it simply means that they have a direct relationship with the producer.

 Who is behind EthicalTree?

 Siavash and Frank were both very passionate about ethical consumerism and empowering consumers to vote with their dollars.
 While studying together at the University of Ottawa, they both were frustrated at how difficult it was to find businesses that were vegetarian or Fair Trade.
 They decided to launch EthicalTree.com as a free service to make it easier for consumers to find ethical businesses and they quickly realized that many others shared the same frustrations and needed a better platform for ethical consumerism.
 Kelsea, another passionate ethical consumer and entrepreneur, quickly joined the team on their mission to grow ethical consumerism in North America, and beyond.

 Today, EthicalTree is operated by Willy, Siavash, and Frank.
 Willy joined the team in late 2016 as the technology lead and has been hard at work improving the EthicalTree platform and preparing for the development of mobile apps in the near future.